Plain Clothes (1925 film)

-Plain Clothes is a 1925 silent black and white short American film starring Harry Langdon directed by Harry Edwards and produced by Mack Sennett.
+Plain Clothes is a 1925 American silent short comedy film starring Harry Langdon and directed by Harry Edwards and produced by Mack Sennett.
 It was Sennett's first film at least partly written by Frank Capra (with Arthur Ripley).

 Plot

 A $100,000 jewel robbery has taken place the victim being Mrs Cecile Rhodes (a pun on Cecil Rhodes).
 The four crooks (aka the "Ferret Gang") have breakfast together in a boarding house.
 The oldest member passes a diamond necklace to Vernon Dent to be pawned as quickly as possible.

 The landlady's daughter Rosie has a knock on her door and a hand passes a rose to her.
 It is her boyfriend - the very innocent Harvey.
 She beckons him in and asks him to sit with her on the window-seat.
-He moves to her chai by chair.
+He moves to her chair by chair.
 She moves onto his lap and he sits awkwardly.
 Mrs O'Grady her mother goes from the breakfast room into Rosie's room and looks sternly at the pair.
 Harvey stands and Rosie falls off his lap.
 The mother sends Rosie away and interrogates Harvey.
 She asks what he does and he proudly flashes his detective badge.
 Having duly impressed her he negates the effect by clumsily pulling the curtains off their rail and he promptly leaves.

 Back in his office two repo men take his desk away as he arrives.
 He gets a telephone call from Cecile Rhodes.
 She offers him $10,000 (10%) if he can recover her jewels.
 He goes to see Rosie and shows her the promissory note.

 Meanwhile at the pawnbrokers shop the pawnbroker not only declines he jewels but also calls the police as son as the crook leaves.